 Finding the best mat for you depends on a few things: Your weight, height, sensitivity of your joints, and the type of yoga you practice.
 The Liforme yoga mat is currently one of our favorite non-slip, heavy duty mats.

-But it’s not for everyone - mostly due to what might could considered a high price tag.
+But it’s not for everyone – mostly due to what could be considered a high price tag.
 However, if you’re in the market for quality, this may be the last mat you ever buy.
-In this Lifeform yoga mat review, we’ll cover everything you need to know so you can make an informed buying decision.
+In this Liforme yoga mat review, we’ll cover everything you need to know so you can make an informed buying decision.

 - Stickyness: Polyurethane top absorbs any amount of liquid and maintains a high level of grippyness without interfering with posing.